-At the discretion of the College and upon the recommendation of the President an employee may be granted leave with or without pay for good and sufficient reason.
+Upon the approval of the President, an employee may be granted leave with or without pay for good and sufficient reason.

 10.1 Assisted Leave for Professional Development

 10.1.1 Eligibility

 An employee becomes eligible to apply for assisted leave after completing the equivalent of three (3) years of full time employment with the College.